jeffreymeng/usaco/README.md

 Small notes about organization that are not at all necessary to be read.

+**Website:** I also host the usaco solutions, along with the problem statements, as a website [here](https://usaco.jeffkmeng.com) hosted by github pages from this repository.

 **Template:** [Template.java](/Template.java) is a template file I use for most problems (where the input is short enough to allow it).
 The input is in the main method, then passed on to `solve`, which computes the solution